isomerpages/moe-peihwaprespri/_learning-at-pei-hwa/Science.md

-Practical skills are assessed during the performance tasks.
-Pupils are assessed on how well they conducted the experiments and how they analyse and evaluate the data they have collected to draw conclusions.
+Practical skills are assessed during the performance tasks.&nbsp; Pupils are assessed on how well they conducted the experiments and how they analyse and evaluate the data they have collected to draw conclusions.
 Feedback from the teachers are given to the pupils to help them improve on how they should conduct the experiment accurately.